Lane Cove Tunnel: 2007 State election

-The Labor government was accused of interfering in the tunnel project to increase its re-election chances in the March 2007 election.
+The Iemma government was accused of interfering in the tunnel project to increase its re-election chances in the March 2007 election.
 The tunnel's expected late-2006 opening was pushed back to "January or February", closer to the poll date.
-In fact, that deadline was missed and the opening was announced to be 25 March, the day after the election.
+That deadline was missed and the opening occurred 25 March, the day after the election.

 In December 2006, it was announced that surface road changes would be delayed by five months, meaning that they would not be completed until after state and federal elections.
 The delay, which was likely to cut into tunnel revenues, was agreed to by the operators at a cost to taxpayers of $25 million.

-The Sydney Morning Herald described the payment as a "bribe" and a "political rort".
+The Sydney Morning Herald described the payment as a bribe and a political rort.
 According to a Herald editorial, "The use of public funds to compensate Connector Motorways for delays to road changes around the tunnel is ... as cynical a piece of political jobbery as Sydney has seen in many a long year."